hendrikmaus/drafter-php/README.md

 ### Install Drafter Command Line Tool using Composer
 The Drafter repository itself has a section on [installing drafter](https://github.com/apiaryio/drafter#install) it.

-Another way of installing drafter, is using a [composer script](https://getcomposer.org/doc/articles/scripts.md).
+Another way of installing Drafter, is using a [composer script](https://getcomposer.org/doc/articles/scripts.md).
 If you do not already have, add a `scripts` section to your root composer.json:

 ```json